galdevear/galds-little-details/readme.txt

  - Want to do it manually?
 Open file explorer and type %appdata% into your file path (The wide bar at the top).
    Go to .minecraft.
 Then open saves.
 Open the world folder you would like to add the datapack to.
 Then open the datapack folder.
 Drag and drop the datapack into there.

-UNINSTALLING
-- Type the command /function veer:ecf/uninstall
-  Then, simply remove the pack from where you placed it originally.

 Licensed under creative commons.
 CC BY-NC-SA 4.0